A collection of manure scoring scales / poop scoring scales / fecal condition scoring scales for domestic and wild animals.

 Fecal Condition Scoring Scales

-Fecal condition scores are developed to provide an objective and commonly understood scale to assess and describe fecal material.
-Obviously, this differs with the species and digestive strategy in question (“ideal” horse and cow fecal material differs in consistency).
+Fecal condition scores are developed to provide an objective and commonly understood scale to assess and describe animal manure.
+Obviously, this differs with the species and digestive strategy in question (“ideal” horse and cow manure differs in consistency).
 For this reason, a variety of scales have been developed.
 These scales are primarily numerical with descriptive terminology and images associated with them.
 These efforts have primarily focused on domestic animals (dogs), but also have expanded to several wildlife species.

 The scores range from simple 1-3, 1-5, or 1-7 point systems, to similar systems with sub-scores for each number, and systems that score from 0-100 in 25 point increments.
 These types of scales are currently in place for some of our carnivore species, but remain undeveloped for most of the animals with which we work.